-Routing number for Alden State Bank is a 9 digit bank code required for initiating various financial transactions such as direct deposits, electronic payments, wire transfers, check ordering and many more.
-Routing numbers are also known as ABA routing numbers, routing transit numbers (RTNs), transit numbers, ABA numbers, and ACH routing numbers.
-Routing numbers may differ depending on the region where your account was initially opened and the type of transaction being made.
+Routing number for Alden State Bank is a 9 digit bank code used for various bank transactions such as direct deposits, electronic payments, wire transfers, check ordering and many more.
+Routing numbers are also known as bank routing numbers, routing transit numbers (RTNs), ABA numbers, ACH routing numbers.
+Routing numbers may differ depending on where your account was initially opened and the type of transaction made.

 Routing Number for Alden State Bank (www.aldenbank.com) in MI (for all transaction types) is 072405442